Adishar93/OrderFood/README.md

-# OrderFoodAndroid
+# OrderFood
-A food ordering app complete with basic interface, menus, a cart, and billing.
+A food ordering android app complete with basic interface, menus, a cart, and billing.